Machine learning enhanced data assimilation framework for multiscale carbonate rock characterization: Introduction

-During ESMDA regression for parameters in multi-scale simulation, forward modeling (simulation) is performed for each ensemble member to calculate the difference between the current prediction and the observations.
+During ESMDA regression for parameters in multi-scale simulations, forward modeling (simulation) is performed for each ensemble member to calculate the difference between the current prediction and the observations.
 This requires hundreds to thousands of numerical simulations for each implementation.
 However, in contrast to some large-scale numerical simulations in hydrology or reservoir engineering fields, which can be finished in minutes, pore-scale numerical simulations are often more computationally expensive \citep{menke2022using}, impeding ESMDA application.
 With the rapid advancement of machine learning algorithms, many neural networks are trained to predict properties of porous media X-ray CT images \citep{tembely2021machine,wang2024lattice}, accelerating the implementation of conventional characterization workflow \citep{delpisheh2024leveraging}.
 From this perspective, it is reasonable to leverage machine learning as a surrogate model to replace computationally intensive pore-scale numerical simulations within the ESMDA framework, thereby making inverse modeling and uncertainty estimation feasible for multi-scale characterization of porous materials.
+Note that neural networks have been regularly combined with the ESMDA algorithm in many subsurface applications, such as achieving regression under non-Gaussian distribution assumption \citep{zhang2020using}, simultaneously inferring high-dimensional parameters \citep{zhou2022deep}, and characterizing fracture media \citep{chen2025deep}.
+To the best of our knowledge, this study represents the first attempt to quantitatively guide the sub-sampling process for carbonate multi-scale imaging using machine learning, addressing a methodological gap that has not been previously recognized or resolved.